FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-settings.rst

 Settings files and variables
 ----------------------------

-Just like Firely Server itself, Firely Auth features a hierarchy of settings files and veriables.
+Just like Firely Server itself, Firely Auth features a hierarchy of settings files and variables.
 From lowest to highest priority:

 - ``appsettings.default.json`` - This comes with the binaries (and in the Docker container) and contains sensible defaults for most settings.
   You can change this file, but it might accidentally be overwritten upon a new release.
 Instead, put your settings in one of the following places.